Norhaven/FluentBoilerplate/README.md

 FluentBoilerplate
 =================

-All official release information / released builds will be located at https://www.nuget.org/packages/FluentBoilerplate/ as a NuGet package.
+All official release information / released builds is located at https://www.nuget.org/packages/FluentBoilerplate/.

 **This is still an alpha-quality work in progress.
 This means that things can and will break.**